nghoanglongde/seq2seq-baseline-text2SQL/README.md

 ## Seq2Seq Baselines

-This is a documentation for for the sequence-to-sequence model on 2 datasets (data, data_radn_split) with 3 methods (basic, attention, attention+copy) each.
+This is a documentation for the sequence-to-sequence model on 2 datasets (Spider, ViText2SQL) with 3 methods (basic, attention, attention+copy) each.
 With mask and tune with glove embedding.

 ## Dependency